Heat of combustion: Lower heating value

-Another definition of the LHV is the amount of heat released when the products are cooled to 150 C. This means that the latent heat of vaporization of water and other reaction products is not recovered.
+This LHV is the amount of heat released when the products are cooled to 150 C. This means that the latent heat of vaporization of water (and many other potential products) is not recovered.
 It is useful in comparing fuels where condensation of the combustion products is impractical, or heat at a temperature below 150 C cannot be put to use.

-One definition of lower heating value, adopted by the American Petroleum Institute (API), uses a reference temperature of 60 F.

-Another definition, used by Gas Processors Suppliers Association (GPSA) and originally used by API (data collected for API research project 44), is the enthalpy of all combustion products minus the enthalpy of the fuel at the reference temperature (API research project 44 used 25 °C. GPSA currently uses 60 °F), minus the enthalpy of the stoichiometric oxygen (O_{2}) at the reference temperature, minus the heat of vaporization of the vapor content of the combustion products.

-The definition in which the combustion products are all returned to the reference temperature is more easily calculated from the higher heating value than when using other definitions and will in fact give a slightly different answer.
+The definition in which the combustion products are all returned to the reference temperature is more easily calculated from the higher heating value than when using other definitions.
+It will in fact give a slightly different answer.